mlcommons/training/large_language_model_pretraining/nemo/README.md

 # 4. Model
 ### Publication/Attribution

 The model largely follows the Llama 3.1 405B [paper](https://arxiv.org/abs/2407.21783).
-Two noticeable differences are:
+The only difference is:
-1. We replace the paper's TikTokenizer with the **Mixtral 8x22b tokenizer** in this benchmark.
+- We replace the paper's TikTokenizer with the **Mixtral 8x22b tokenizer** in this benchmark.
 Please refer to the [Tokenizer](#tokenizer) section for more details.
-1. We replace the paper's AdamW with the **Adam optimizer** in this benchmark.
-Please refer to the [Optimizer](#optimizer-spec) section for more details.

 ### Model details